-See the aws element section for the descriptions of the above AWS configuration elements except inside-aws and iam-role, which are explained below.
+See the aws element section for the descriptions of the above AWS configuration elements except use-public-ip.

-If the inside-aws element is not set, the private addresses of cluster members are always converted to public addresses.
+If the use-public-ip element is set to true, the private addresses of cluster members are always converted to public addresses.
 Also, the client uses public addresses to connect to the members.
-In order to use private addresses, set the inside-aws parameter to true.
-Also note that, when connecting outside from AWS, setting the inside-aws parameter to true causes the client to not be able to reach the members.
+In order to use private addresses, set the use-public-ip parameter to false.
+Also note that, when connecting outside from AWS, setting the use-public-ip parameter to false causes the client to not be able to reach the members.